naala89/apiopenstudio/README.md

 we will get something similar to:

     <?xml version="1.0"?>
-    <gaterdataWrapper>Hello world!</gaterdataWrapper>
+    <apiopenstudioWrapper>Hello world!</apiopenstudioWrapper>

 # Developers and contributors

-GaterData is hosted on both GitHub and Gitlab.
+ApiOpenStudio is hosted on both GitHub and Gitlab.

 If you want to create a standalone processor that users can include in their composer project, You can do that in any versioning system you like.
-If the processor is really popular, we may ask you for your permission to include this in GaterData core.
+If the processor is really popular, we may ask you for your permission to include this in ApiOpenStudio core.

-If you want to contribute to the GaterData code base, all project development occurs on Gitlab, so you will need to create a GitLab account.
+If you want to contribute to the ApiOpenStudio code base, all project development occurs on Gitlab, so you will need to create a GitLab account.
 Then create a fork of the project, and submit your changes in a PR.
-See [wiki.gaterdata.com](https://wiki.gaterdata.com) for more details.
+See [wiki.apiopenstudio.com](https://wiki.apiopenstudio.com) for more details.